 - Neglecting important relationships

-- Change in social group
+- Change in the social group

-- Decline in personal hygiene and appearance
+- A decline in personal hygiene and appearance

 - Continuing to abuse Halcion despite negative consequences

 Unfortunately, there are no shortcuts to beating addiction.
 After so many weeks or months of Halcion abuse, the effects of the drug change the way your body and mind work.
 In like manner, recovery will take at least as long as it took for addiction to develop and may take longer.
 The bottom line is that, without needed treatment help, Halcion abuse symptoms will only worsen, and so will the addiction.

 Whether you’re at the early stages of Halcion abuse or struggling with a full-blown addiction problem, it’s best to begin recovery in a medical detox program.
 Medical detox programs specialize in helping you make it through the detox stage.
 These programs use medication treatments to reduce withdrawal discomfort and provide 24-hour monitoring and supervision throughout the detox.
 From there, helping you undo the psychological effects of addiction becomes the next stage of the recovery process.